 The following are some suggestions to work through some of the pain:

 This is a loss and acknowledges the grief.
-It’s not the end of the world, although it may feel like it at first.
+It’s not the end it may feel like it at first.
 You are a human being, so let yourself express the pain you feel.
 However, do not let the depression of leaving the relationship cause you to miss out on moving forward.
 Being single again can be fun!

 Move the concentration of thinking about the loss of the close relationship of the past and begin to focus on the possibilities of the future.
 Be your own best cheerleader to become even better than you were before.